HunterKane/Movie-Data-Analysis-Project-1-/README.md

 # Movie-Data-Analysis-Project-1-
 Project 1: Explanatory Data Analysis &amp; Data Presentation (Movies Dataset)

-Complete the project by:

-- Filter the Dataset and find the best/worst n Movies with the
+Complete the project by: Filter the Dataset and find the best/worst Movies with the

 - Highest Revenue
 - Highest Budget
 - Highest Profit (=Revenue - Budget)